16th Annual Meeting of the African Economic History Network, 5-6 October 2023, Future Africa Research Institute, University of Pretoria, South Africa.

 Prof. Gareth Austin (University of Cambridge), founder of the African Economic History Workshop

-Previous Annnual AEHN Meeting Programmes
+Previous Annual AEHN Meeting Programmes

 - AEHN 2022 (University of Las Palmas de Gran Canaria)